 Trust starts with evidence the agency can inspect, export, and explain.

-VectorGap is built for agency teams that need client-ready AI visibility evidence, careful claims, exportable reports, and a reproducible audit workflow rather than unsupported visibility promises.
+VectorGap is built for agency teams that need client-ready AI visibility evidence, careful claims, exportable reports, and a reproducible audit workflow.
+Trust means private workspace evidence stays private while public proof, methodology, pricing proof, and client-ready reports reduce purchase risk.

 standard providers